Southwest rains flood deserts, cascade into Vegas casinos - KESQ

 “We’re getting right into the heart of the most active part,” said John Adair, a veteran meteorologist at the weather service office near Harry Reid International Airport in Las Vegas.
 “This is turning out to be a pretty active monsoon season, compared with the last five years or so.
 There’s plenty of more opportunities for thunderstorms to develop.”

+Flash flooding has drowned normally dry washes in low-lying deserts.
 Parts of the Hualapai Mountains in Mohave County have received up to 6 inches (15.2 centimeters) of rain in recent days, Adair said.
-The National Weather Service said parts of Arizona can expect 1 (2.5 centimeters) to 2 (5 centimeters) inches of rain per hour before a flood watch expired Saturday morning.

 While the rain is welcome in a region gripped by drought, it creates headaches for neighborhoods where wildfires have stripped the land of vegetation, which normally slows and partially absorbs floodwaters.